TeamREPENTOGON/REPENTOGON/docs/docs/XMLData.md

 ___
 ### GetModById () {: aria-label='Functions' }
 #### table GetModById ( string modId ) {: .copyable aria-label='Functions' }
 Returns a table containing the attributes of the metdata xml of the matching mod id.
+Can be used in conjunction with the "sourceid" attribute of other xmlnodes to determine which mod they come from, in the cases where they come from a mod (most nodes have this attribute).
 ???- info "Table usage"
 	```lua
 	print("Car's mod name:", XMLData.GetModById("2788006730").name)